-\end{small} where $l_{min},l_{min}+1,...,l_{max}$ are the indices of the non-zero error ratios after using (\ref{eq:mc}).
-To ensure that the generated samples are not too noisy, the error ratios greater than a specific threshold $\gamma$ are assigned a zero value.
-The training process persists until one of two conditions is met.
-Either the error decreases to an acceptable level, or the maximum number of iterations is reached.
-During each iteration, the decoder's weights will be updated based on the generated samples and their corresponding error.
-In Algorithm \ref{al:actdec}, we summarize the above explanations and show the detail of the proposed IS-based active deep decoding of linear codes.
+where $l_{min},l_{min}+1,...,l_{max}$ are the indices of the non-zero error ratios after using (\ref{eq:mc}).
+The error ratios greater than a specific threshold $\gamma$ are assigned a zero value to ensure the generated samples are not too noisy.
+The training process persists until either the error decreases (the loss function value) to an acceptable level or the maximum number of iterations ($N_1$) is reached.
+The decoder's weights will be updated during each iteration based on the generated samples and their corresponding error.
+In Algorithm \ref{al:actdec}, we summarize the above explanations and show the details of the proposed decoder.